 RECOMMENDATION OF THE BOARD OF SELECTMEN:

-To place the article Voted 3-1-0
+To place the article Voted 3-1-0.

 ARTICLE 33 114/20 Passed

 PURCHASE OF PROPERTY AT 7 MAIN STREET

 To see if the Town will vote to authorize the Board of Selectmen to acquire by purchase, gift, eminent domain or otherwise, for sewer purposes, the fee or lesser interest in all or a portion of a parcel of land located at 7 Main St. Sturbridge, containing 0.96 acres and described in a deed recorded with the Worcester South District Registry of Deeds in Book 60426, Page 222; upon such terms and conditions as the Selectmen may determine and to transfer a sum of SEVENTY THOUSAND AND 00/100 DOLLARS ($70,000.00) from the Sewer Fund Balance to carry out such acquisition and to pay all costs incidental and related thereto, or take any action relative thereto.